Staff

 Nancy Massicci

-Nancy joined Community Foundation as its first Chief Development Officer in 2015, following over 12 years in officer positions at both Tompkins Financial Advisors and Cornell University Alumni Affairs and Development.
-She established Tompkins Trust Company’s Tompkins Charitable Gift Fund, a donor-advised and pooled income fund, to help facilitate clients’ charitable giving plans and grantmaking.
+Nancy Massicci joined the Community Foundation of Tompkins County in 2015 as its first Chief Development Officer, bringing more than twelve years of leadership experience from Tompkins Financial Advisors and Cornell University Alumni Affairs and Development.
+During her tenure at Tompkins Financial Advisors, she established the Tompkins Charitable Gift Fund—a donor-advised and pooled income fund designed to streamline clients’ charitable giving and grantmaking strategies.

-She received her bachelor’s degree in economics, business, and management from Empire State College.
-She earned credentials as a Chartered Advisor in Philanthropy mastering financial details involved in different forms of charitable giving.
-In addition, she is a graduate of Trust and Estate Administration schools offered by the New York Bankers Association.
+Nancy earned her bachelor’s degree in economics, business, and management from Empire State College.
+She holds the Chartered Advisor in Philanthropy (CAP®) designation, reflecting her deep expertise in the financial, legal, and philanthropic components of charitable planning.
+She also completed the Plus Delta fundraising methodology program and is a graduate of the Trust and Estate Administration schools of the New York Bankers Association.

-Nancy served as president and board member of the Finger Lakes Chapter of the Association of Fundraising Professionals.
-Currently she is on the Board of the Estate Planning Council of Tompkins County and Planned Giving Advisory council for Unity House.
-She is a past member of Rotary International, United Way Pacesetter Campaign and Ithaca High School Sports Booster.
-She volunteered on the Endowment Committee for the City Federation of Women’s Organizations, Tompkins Learning Partners Capital Campaign, and Tompkins Cortland Community College Foundation Alumni Committee.
+Nancy is an active community leader, serving on the Board of the Estate Planning Council of Tompkins County and the Planned Giving Advisory Council for Unity House.
+Her previous leadership roles include serving as president and board member of the Finger Lakes Chapter of the Association of Fundraising Professionals, Rotary International, the United Way Pacesetter Campaign, and the Ithaca High School Sports Booster Club.
+She has also volunteered with the City Federation of Women’s Organizations Endowment Committee, the Tompkins Learning Partners Capital Campaign, and the Tompkins Cortland Community College Foundation Alumni Committee.

 Nancy resides in Ithaca with her husband, Peter.
-She is a Certified Group Fitness Instructor and as often as possible gets away from her laptop to go cycling, hiking, playing Pickball and participating in Women Swimmin’ on Cayuga Lake to support Hospicare.
+She is a Certified Group Fitness and Schwinn Cycle Instructor and as often as possible gets away from her laptop to cycle, hike, play Pickleball and to participate in Women Swimmin’ on Cayuga Lake to support Hospicare.

 Madeline Rosas